 What types of incisions are performed?

-There are three basic choices for incision for the breast augmentation procedure:
+There are three basic choices for incision to perform breast augmentation procedure:

-INFRAMAMMARY INCISION – This incision is placed in the natural crease below the breast (inframammary crease or fold), if the crease is already in the correct position.
-For some patients, the crease needs to be lowered or raised.
-The incision is placed to be where the crease will be ultimately so it sits in the shadow of the breast.
-This type of incision is ideal for almost all breast surgery since it provides excellent exposure for the surgeon and can be used for saline or silicone implants of any size.
+INFRAMAMMARY INCISION – This is placed in the natural crease below the breast (inframammary crease or fold), if the crease is already in the correct position.
+Sometimes the crease needs to be lowered or less commonly, raised.
+In this case it needs to be where the crease will be ultimately, so it sits in the shadow of the breast.
+This incision is excellent for almost all breast surgery since it provides excellent exposure for the surgeon and can be used for saline or silicone implants of any size.

-PERIAREOLAR INCISION – This incision is placed along the border of the areola (brown skin around the nipple) and breast skin.
-This location effectively camouflages the incision and provides access for either saline or silicone implants.
+PERIAREOLAR INCISION – This is placed at the border of the areola (brown skin around the nipple) and breast skin.
+This camouflages this incision nicely and can provide access for saline or silicone implants.
 It can also serve to lift the areola for small lifting procedures as part of a crescent lift.
 It is always used during a major lifting surgery to move the areola and nipple to a new position.
 It might not be the best choice for a woman considering breast feeding at a later date or if preserving sensation to the nipple and areola are of primary importance, although all of these incisions have a very low rate of sensory disturbance.

-TRANSAXILLARY INCISION – This incision would be located in a crease in the armpit, keeping the incision off the breast completely.
-After a few months, this incision becomes very hard to see.
-For the plastic surgeon, it is less ideal for exposure and it can be very difficult to place large silicone implants through this type of incision.
-It is usually combined with saline implants placed behind the muscle.
+TRANSAXILLARY INCISION – This is placed in a crease in the armpit and keeps the incision off the breast completely and tends to be very hard to see after a few months.
+It is less ideal for exposure (working space for the surgeon) and it can be very difficult to place large silicone implants through this incision.
+Often combined with saline implants placed behind the muscle.